Liyra/BasicSpringWebApp/README.md

 ### Rights

-The frontend is based on templates, https://html5up.net/aerial for the main page and the example of carousel from the Bootstrap documentation https://getbootstrap.com/docs/4.0/components/carousel/.
+The frontend is based on templates, https://html5up.net/aerial for the main page (LICENSE_index_theme.txt and README_index_theme.txt) and the example of carousel from the Bootstrap documentation https://getbootstrap.com/docs/4.0/components/carousel/.

 The images are labeled for reuse (from publicdomainpictures.net and wikipedia.org).